Mechanically concealed holes: Conclusions

 Future extensions of this work are manifold, important, and obvious.
+First, we remark that our results within continuum elasticity theory directly carry over to uniform expansion of the system, which, however, may be less abundant in practical situations.
 An upcoming investigation shall address more general types of loading, beyond uniform.
+Specifically, our next steps concern uniaxial strains and shear.
+To lowest order, this extension will allow us to include mutual interactions between shielded holes.
 Besides plane-strain, also plane-stress and three-dimensional situations shall be considered in future works.
 Elevated concentrations of holes that make them mutually interact through their induced deformations shall be evaluated.
-More complex considerations include mechanically anisotropic materials such as crystalline solids.
+More complex considerations include mechanically anisotropic materials.
 Altogether, we wish to support the further development of quantitative measures in the context of light-weight materials design.

-\textit{Acknowledgments.} We thank the European Union (EFRE) and the State Saxony Anhalt for support of this work through project no.\ ZS/2024/02/184030.
-Moreover, we thank Lukas Fi\-scher, Johannes Menning, and Thomas Wallmersperger for stimulating discussions.